-, Limit before April 2017 Limit after April 2017 Risk level Interest/ return Features Cash ISA £15,240 max. £20,000 max Low Low <2% Allows savers to deposit savings up to the annual limit in accounts covered by the Financial Services Compensation Scheme.
-Stocks and Shares ISA £15,240 max. £20,000 max Low to high depending on type of fund.
-Varies depending on risk level, performance and fees.
-Equity not debt and therefore capital growth rather than interest.
-Can be mix of stocks and shares and cash, can be "flexible" so you can take money out and put it back in without losing the tax-free status of that bit of your allowance.
-Junior ISA £4,080 max £4,080 max Low to high depending on type of fund.
-Varies depending on risk level, performance and fees.
-Capital gains or interest Cash or stocks and shares or a combination of the two.
-In the child's name.
+Limit Risk level Typical interest/return Features Cash ISA £20,000 Low Low <2% Allows savers to deposit savings up to the annual limit in accounts covered by the Financial Services Compensation Scheme.
+Stocks and Shares ISA £20,000 Low to high depending on type of fund Varies depending on risk level, performance and fees.
+Equity not debt and therefore capital growth rather than interest Up to £20,000 can be mix of stocks and shares and cash, can be "flexible" so you can take money out and put it back in without losing the tax-free status of that bit of your allowance.
+Junior ISA £4,080 Low to high depending on type of fund Varies depending on risk level, performance and fees.
+Capital gains rather than interest Cash or stocks and shares or a combination of the two.
+In the child's name so does not form part of your £20,000 annual allowance.
 The child can access the pot when they reach 18.
-Innovative Finance ISA £15,240 £20,000 Medium to high depending on diversification/ interest rate.
-Varies - around 5 to 9 per cent.
-Introduced April 2016.
+Innovative Finance ISA £20,000 Medium to high depending on diversification/ interest rate Varies - around 5 to 7 per cent.
+Debt-based, therefore pays interest not capital growth Introduced April 2016.
 Only one innovative finance platform per ISA per year.
-Can invest in a range of projects on the same platform to diversify.
+Can invest in a range of projects or credit profiles on the same platform to diversify.
 Can also invest in other types of ISA alongside, up to the maximum annual limit.
-Lifetime ISA n/a Up to £4,000 of £20,000 max allowance.
-Cash or stocks and shares.
-Low to high.
-Varies depending on type/ risk level, performance and fees.
-To be introduced April 2017.
-Government will top up up to £4,000 of annual tax-free savings with 25% contribution.
-You must be under 40 on April 6 2017 to be eligible and Government bonus paid to a maximum age of 50.
-Savings in LISA must be used either to buy a house or towards a pension.
+Lifetime ISA Up to £20,000 (but only first £4,000 eligible for the bonus) Cash or stocks and shares.
+Low to high Varies depending on type/risk level, performance and fees.
+Equity not debt, therefore pays capital growth not interes Government will top up to £4,000 of annual tax-free savings with 25% contribution.
+You must have been under 40 on April 6 2017 to be eligible.
+The Government bonus is paid to a maximum age of 50.
+Savings in the LISA must be used either to buy a house or towards a pension.
 Pension can be accessed from age 60.
 Part of annual £20,000 allowance (giving £16,000 left over).
 Cannot have one of these and a Help to Buy ISA.
-Help to Buy ISA Up to £2,400 (£3,400 in first year).
-Up to £2,400 (£3,400 in first year).
-Low (cash only) Low <2%.
-Cash accounts, return is interest.
-You must use the proceeds to buy a first home worth up to £250,000.
-Government top-up of 25%. £12,000 max investment, starting deposit of £1,600 minimum to be elegible for bonus.
+Help to Buy ISA Up to £2,400 (£3,400 in first year) Low (cash only) Low <2%.
+Cash accounts, return is interest You must use the proceeds to buy a first home worth up to £250,000.
+Government top-up of 25%. £12,000 max investment, starting deposit of £1,000 minimum.
 Part of overall ISA allowance (giving £17,600 to invest in other types of ISA).
 Cannot have a Help to Buy and a Lifetime ISA in the same tax year.